 The estimated prevalence is around 1 in 200,000 young adults.
 The reported frequency on the right side is slightly greater for some reason 10....

-Unilateral pulmonary oedema represent only 2% of cardiogenic pulmonary oedema with predilection for the right upper lobe and is strongly associated with severe mitral regurgitation 1, 2.
-It is hypothesised that the regurgitation jet is directed towards the right superior pulmonary vein thus pref...
+Unilateral pulmonary oedema represents only 2% of cardiogenic pulmonary oedema with predilection for the right upper lobe and is strongly associated with severe mitral regurgitation 1, 2.
+It is hypothesised that the regurgitation jet is directed towards the right superior pulmonary vein thus pre...

 Unilateral pulmonary vein atresia is a type of pulmonary vein atresia.

 It results from failure of incorporation of the common pulmonary vein into the left atrium.
 There is no recognised right or left predilection.

 The condition usually present in infancy or ch...

 The differential diagnosis for unilateral testicular lesions is wide-ranging.